How to Ship a Car by Rail in 2026 | Amtrak Auto Train Cost & Guide

 $89

-Data as of 4/8/20.
+Data as of post date.
 Offers and availability may vary by location and are subject to change.

-To use the Amtrak auto train service, you need to live near one of its two hubs in Lorton, VA, or Sanford, FL.
+To use Amtrak car shipping, you need to live near one of its two hubs in Lorton, VA, or Sanford, FL.
 Other railroad companies like CSX, Union Pacific, and Sante Fe offer service only to commercial companies like car dealerships, so regular customers can’t ship with them by train.

 Conversely, car shipping by freight truck is available in most US cities (check with your auto transport company to see if it can service your specific route).